 All Natural is a global snacks manufacturer.
 All Natural wants to start a new range of fruit drinks to complement their current range of snacks.

 To find the optimal product range, simulation analysis performed with different price points, flavours and sizes.

 Which SKUs can be removed when streamlining a product range?

 ContextComforty is a global personal care company which has many SKUs for its foot care product.
 Comforty wants to streamline its current product portfolio while maintaining their current volume share within the market.

 After research and extensive talks with their strategic team, Comforty would like to remove every possible redundant SKU no matter which range it comes from.
 The SKUs cover different sizes, different functions, different types of shoes for both female and male.

-As both shelf spaces are limited at two channels, Comforty would like to know which SKUs to keep without losing much volume share.
+As both shelf spaces are limited at two channels, Comforty would like to know which SKUs can be removed with minimal impact on volume share.

 Do you need support in running a pricing or product study?
 We can help you with agile consumer research and conjoint analysis.